sixeyed/dak4.net/slides/sections/metrics-runtime.md

 ---

+## Runtime metrics in Kubernetes

+The apps running in Kubernetes already have metrics available.

+You can't browse to them from outside the cluster because there's no [ingress rule](./k8s/ingress.yml) for the `/metrics` path.

+But other pods can reach the `/metrics` URL and that's how we can have Prometheus polling metrics without making them publicly visible.

+---

 ## Key runtime metrics

 Runtime metrics tell you how hard your app is working and how well it's handling requests.
 The .NET Prometheus client gets you some way towards the [SRE Golden Signals](https://www.infoq.com/articles/monitoring-SRE-golden-signals/):